Vermilion’s Enterprise Risk Management Process

-One of the key roles of the Board is to provide risk oversight for Vermilion, including sustainability related risks.
+One of the key roles of the board and company senior leadership is to provide risk oversight for Vermilion, including sustainability-related risks.102-30

-To achieve this long-term success, Vermilion has identified and continually monitors risks – including economic, environmental and social risks – in the following categories:
+Our Enterprise Risk Management program enables us to identify and continually monitor risks – including economic, environmental and social risks – defined in the following categories:

-Board governance of economic, environmental and social topics and risks is self-assessed annually against our corporate performance scorecard indicators.
+Board governance of risks, including economic, environmental and social risks, is self-assessed annually against our corporate performance scorecard indicators.
 These include both standard industry metrics and internal measures of performance that are compared to plans established by management and approved by the Board of Directors each year.
-G4-44a
+102-30

 Our corporate risk register is reviewed annually, and updated on an as-needed basis.